title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 const default_storage = Set.empty as set<address>;

-Have a look on the Taqueria documentation
+Have a look at the Taqueria documentation

 2. Compile all (contract + initial storage)

-TAQ_LIGO_IMAGE=ligolang/ligo:1.1.0 taq compile pokeGame.jsligo
+TAQ_LIGO_IMAGE=ligolang/ligo:1.6.0 taq compile pokeGame.jsligo

 It compiles both source code and storage.